 The ehrinaki writing system can be described as an alphabet but written as a bad abjad.
-It is written in three different ways.
+It is written in two different ways.

-On the image, this way is written in dark green, with the final vowels as dark brown.
+On the image, this way is written in dark green.

 The original writing, before used for everything, now mainly for names, literature and art, but still accepted as a good use for anything for the historical significance and artistic style.
 This writing is based on the even older way of writing by carving on trees, so this one honors the tree structure in its design and way of reading.

 Each word is a tree, with its root indicating the type of word, be it a normal word, a name

 or a number; The words are read bottom to top of the tree, when you finish a word/tree, the next one

 is written to the right of it with the roots on the same level, the next 'line' is above.